Hoppers Crossing

 AreaSearch assessment of residential development drivers sees a low level of activity in Hoppers Crossing, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Hoppers Crossing experienced around 48 dwellings receiving development approval per year.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 241 homes were approved, with a further 19 approved in FY-26 so far.
-The estimated average value of new dwellings is $400,000.
+AreaSearch analysis of ABS building approval numbers shows Hoppers Crossing had around 48 dwelling approvals per year.
+Between FY-21 to FY-25, approximately 241 homes were approved, with an additional 32 in FY-26 so far.
+This new supply has likely met demand due to population decline.

-This financial year has seen $29.4 million in commercial development approvals recorded, indicating high levels of local commercial activity.
-Compared to Greater Melbourne, Hoppers Crossing has significantly less development activity, 92.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-Nationally, this activity is also lower, reflecting market maturity and possible development constraints.
-New development consists of 47.0% detached dwellings and 53.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This represents a shift from the area's existing housing, which is currently 85.0% houses.
+The average value of new dwellings is $400,000.
+In FY-26, $29.4 million in commercial development approvals have been recorded.
+Compared to Greater Melbourne, Hoppers Crossing has significantly less development activity (92.0% below regional average per person).
+This limited supply generally supports stronger demand and values for established dwellings.
+New development consists of 47.0% detached dwellings and 53.0% townhouses or apartments.
+This shift from the area's existing housing (85.0% houses) indicates decreasing availability of developable sites and changing lifestyles.
 The location has approximately 931 people per dwelling approval, demonstrating an established market.

-Future projections indicate Hoppers Crossing adding 4,902 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Future projections show Hoppers Crossing adding 5,059 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development